Avilocap/ODB/readme.md

 ## Database configuration
+The application datasource is MySQL, we've got a full digest of how to set it up on our [Wiki](https://github.com/Avilocap/ODB/wiki/InstanciarDatasourceOculusDB).

-You could start MySql locally with whatever installer works for your OS, or with docker:
+Also, you could start MySql locally with whatever installer works for your OS, or with docker:

 ```
 docker run -e MYSQL_USER=oculusdb -e MYSQL_PASSWORD=oculusdb -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=oculusdb -p 3306:3306 mysql:5.7.8